nagilum/OAuth/README.md

-# OAuth v1 and v2 libs for PHP.
+# OAuth v2 lib for PHP.

 I wrote this wrapper framework to make the login part of my other projects to a minimum.
 Less code, me happy.

 ## Example of usage

-### OAuth1

-### OAuth2

 ```php
 require_once 'OAuth2.php';